-Digitalis glycosides in association with beta-blockers, may increase atrioventricular conduction time.
+Digitalis glycosides, in association with beta-blockers, may increase atrioventricular conduction time.

-Beta-blockers may exacerbate the 'rebound hypertension' which can follow the withdrawal of clonidine.
-If the two drugs are co-administered, the betablocker should be withdrawn several days before discontinuing clonidine.
-If replacing clonidine by beta-blocker therapy, the introduction of beta-blockers should be delayed for several days after clonidine administration has stopped.
-(See also prescribing information for clonidine.)
+Beta-blockers may exacerbate the rebound hypertension which can follow the withdrawal of clonidine.
+If the two drugs are co-administered, the beta-blocker should be withdrawn several days before discontinuing clonidine.
+If replacing clonidine by beta-blocker therapy, the introduction of beta-blocker drugs should be delayed for several days after clonidine administration has stopped.
+(See also prescribing information for clonidine).

-Class I antiarrhythmic drugs (e.g. disopyramide) and amiodarone may have potentiating effect on atrial-conduction time and induce negative inotropic effect.
+Class I anti-arrhythmic drugs (e.g. disopyramide) and Amiodarone may have a potentiating effect on atrial-conduction time and induce negative inotropic effect.